john-james-ai/BreastCancerDetection/_sources/content/02_image_prep/02_segmentation/01_threshold.md

 Our first step in breast segmentation is to separate the foreground of the mammogram containing the breast ROI from the background.
 From a grayscale mammogram, we can use threshold-based segmentation to create a binary image or mask, that, when applied to the original image, separates the foreground and the ROI from the background.

-In binary masking, each pixel in the binary mask has one of two values: ‘0’ representing the background, and ‘1’, corresponding to the image foreground.
-Whether the pixel value in the binary mask is assigned a 0 or 1 depends on whether the associated image pixel value meets a designated or automatically selected threshold.
-Generally speaking, image pixel values less than or equal to the threshold are 0 in the corresponding binary mask, all other pixel values are set to 1.
+In the binary mask, each pixel has one of two values: ‘0’ representing the background, and ‘1’, corresponding to the image foreground.
+Whether the pixel value in the binary mask is assigned a 0 or 1 depends on whether the associated *image* pixel value meets a designated or automatically selected threshold.
+Generally speaking, image pixel values less than or equal to the threshold are 0 in the corresponding binary mask, and all other pixel values are set to 1.

 Two commonly used threshold-based segmentation techniques are global threshold segmentation and adaptive local threshold segmentation.